dannoetc/personal/readme.md

 # 💜 RaterHub Tracker

 RaterHub Tracker is a lightweight, privacy-conscious time tracker designed specifically for Raters working on [RaterHub.com](https://www.raterhub.com).
-It helps track question timing and session activity using a browser widget and a FastAPI backend — no browser extensions or third-party logins required.
+It helps track question timing and session activity using a browser widget and a FastAPI backend, with a lightweight browser extension working things in the frontend!

 ---